musedy/modelpress-image-scraper/README.md

+# Disclaimer

-Disclaimer: This script is for educational purposes only Simple webscraper on modelpress website
+This script is for educational purposes only

+## About the script

-Only works when the images are stored in square component
+Simple webscraper on modelpress website, only works when the images are stored in square components.